-- 3.1 Nearly all Applications to the Scheme centre on there being a loss of cash from a branch that the Applicant does not consider that ~~he/she~~they caused or are liable for.
-The focus of the Report and this Reply is to help identify those issues that can cause such a loss and those that cannot. - 3.2 In order to identify a loss of physical cash, an investigator needs two pieces of key information: - a. ~~They need to know~~How much cash should be in the branch as a result of the transactions processed in the branch.
-This information is provided by the branch accounts stored on Horizon. - b. ~~They need to know~~How much cash is actually in the branch.
+- 3.1 Nearly all Applications to the Scheme centre on there being a loss of cash from a branch that the Applicant does not consider that they caused or are liable for.
+The purpose of this Reply is to help identify those issues that can cause such a loss and those that cannot. - 3.2 In order to identify a loss of physical cash, an investigator needs two pieces of key information: - a.
+How much cash should be in the branch as a result of the transactions processed in the branch.
+This information is provided by the branch accounts stored on Horizon. - b.
+How much cash is actually in the branch.
 This is known by conducting a physical count of the cash on hand. - 3.3 Any difference between the above two figures generates a "discrepancy" which may either be a shortage or a surplus.